 Stephen Covey advises us to “begin with the end in mind.”
 What is the purpose of this meeting?
 What do we hope to accomplish?
 Who should attend?
 What work should the meeting participants get done prior to the meeting?
 What are the specific outcomes or outputs we are looking for from this strategic planning session?
 What is the role of a facilitator in a strategic planning session?

 Creating an Objective Statement that you can share with the rest of the team in advance is a great way to ensure everyone who attends the meeting comes with shared goals and expectations for your time together.
 It will also give you clarity as you move into step 2 and begin planning for the session.
+Make sure that this aligns with your mission statement.

 An effective Objective Statement consists of three parts: